 Wholesale Water and Wastewater Fees - Monthly wholesale water usage charges are assessed to the Company's customers based on actual metered usage each month plus a base monthly service fee.
 The Company recognizes wholesale water usage revenues upon delivering water to its customers or its governmental customer's end-use customers, as applicable.
-The Export Water revenues recognized by the Company are shown gross of royalties to the State of Colorado Board of Land Commissioners (the "Land Board").
-The water revenues recognized by the Company from the sale of water on the "Lowry Range" (described in Note 4 - Water and Land Assets in Part II, Item 8 of the 2016 Annual Report) are shown net of royalties paid to the Land Board and amounts retained by the District.
-The Company recognized \$141,100 and \$56,800 of metered water usage revenues during the three months ended November 30, 2016 and 2015, respectively.
+The Company recognized \$190,700 and \$27,400 of metered water usage revenues during the three months ended February 28, 2017 and February 29, 2016, respectively.
+The Company recognized \$331,800 and \$84,200 of metered water usage revenues during the six months ended February 28, 2017 and February 29, 2016, respectively.
+For the three and six months ended February 28, 2017, the Company recognized approximately \$14,000 of water usage revenue related to its Wild Pointe Service Agreement (as defined Note 3 - Water and Land Assets below).

 The Company recognizes wastewater treatment fees monthly based on usage.
-The monthly wastewater treatment fees are shown net of amounts retained by the District.
-The Company recognized \$12,300 and \$10,300 of wastewater treatment fees during the three months ended November 30, 2016 and 2015, respectively.
+The monthly wastewater treatment fees are shown net of amounts retained by Rangeview.
+The Company recognized \$11,200 and \$10,700 of wastewater treatment fees during the three months ended February 28, 2017 and February 29, 2016, respectively.
+The Company recognized \$23,500 and \$21,000 of wastewater treatment fees during the six months ended February 28, 2017 and February 29, 2016, respectively.
 Costs of delivering water and providing wastewater services to customers are recognized as incurred.

 Tap and Construction Fees - The Company has various water and wastewater service agreements, a component of which may include tap and construction fees.
-The Company recognizes water tap fees as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in Part I, Item 1 of the 2016 Annual Report) constructed to provide service to Arapahoe County, Colorado (the "County").
-The Company recognized \$3,600 of water tap fee revenues during each of the three months ended November 30, 2016 and 2015, respectively.
+The Company recognizes water tap fees from wholesale commercial users as revenue ratably over the estimated service period upon completion of the "Wholesale Facilities" (defined in Part I, Item 1 of the 2016 Annual Report) constructed to provide service to Arapahoe County, Colorado (the "County").
+The Company recognized \$3,600 and \$7,100 of water tap fee revenues during each of the three and six months ended February 28, 2017 and February 29, 2016, respectively.
 The water tap fees to be recognized over this period are net of the royalty payments to the Land Board and amounts paid to third parties pursuant to the CAA as further described in Note 4 - Long-Term Obligations and Operating Lease below.

-The Company recognized \$10,400 of "Special Facilities" (defined in Part I, Item 1 of the 2016 Annual Report) funding as revenue during each of the three months ended November 30, 2016 and 2015, respectively.
+The Company recognized \$10,400 and \$20,800 of "Special Facilities" (defined in Part I, Item 1 of the 2016 Annual Report) funding as revenue during each of the three and six months ended February 28, 2017 and February 29, 2016, respectively.
 This is the ratable portion of the Special Facilities funding proceeds received from water agreements as more fully described in Note 2 - Summary of Significant Accounting Policies to the 2016 Annual Report.

-As of November 30, 2016, and August 31, 2016, the Company has deferred recognition of approximately \$1,097,300 and \$1,111,300, respectively, of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.
+As of February 28, 2017, and August 31, 2016, the Company had deferred recognition of approximately \$1,083,400 and \$1,111,300, respectively, of wholesale water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.

-Consulting fees - consulting fees are fees the Company receives, typically on a monthly basis, from municipalities and area water providers along the I-70 corridor, for contract operations services.
+Consulting fees - Consulting fees are fees the Company receives, typically on a monthly basis, from municipalities and area water providers along the I-70 corridor, for contract operations services.